-Bronx Zoo Yankees’ Indians ties due to Gabe Paul
+Bronx Zoo Yankees’ Tie to Indians Due to Gabe Paul

 Thwarted in his efforts to buy the Indians, a Cleveland-area shipbuilding scion named George Steinbrenner instead bought the New York Yankees in 1973, in a deal brokered in part by Indians general manager Gabe Paul.